-MARK: MY WORDS — KEEPING THEM OUT OF THE DITCH
+MARK: MY WORDS — A MEETING OF CITIZENS

 PRESIDENT’S WEBSITE — Check out the website for President Mark Putnam!
 It’s the go-to place for media, Central family members and visitors to learn more about President Putnam, Central College and topics important to the landscape of higher education.

 WIN A T-SHIRT — Answer online for the chance to win a T-shirt.
 The winner’s name is drawn from all correct entries received on the date the newsletter was released.
 Congratulations to last month’s winner, Mary Campero Berkley ’85, who responded to the challenge: “Which Central College professor was a guest on the Bob Leonard Radio Show?”The answer was: Paul Weihe.
 Try this month’s challenge:

 "What can you do to help Betty Davis get to the Super bowl?"

 To ensure you continue receiving Central College emails, please add our "From" address (firstname.lastname@example.org) to your address book.

 This newsletter's purpose is to keep Central College alumni and friends informed.
 No advertisements will be published.